Mobile Content is King

 New feature to web version as of 12/1/2020

 The "update" spotlight section below the title (latest, impact, and update) will briefly summarize the type of revision made and in what Tearline section.
 For example, the update spotlight could read "updated timeline" or "updated data sources" or "updated map."
 If a revision is flagged as major by the authors, the spotlight update section will read "edits to text section."
 The living document functions noted above stay the same - readers can toggle the text back and forth to see the changes.
 The "days ago" description in the spotlight update section is a legacy feature as of 12/1/2020.
-The native app versions of Tearline lack spotlight section features but readers can track the changes in the text section by hitting the rewind and forward buttons.
+The native app versions of Tearline will also show spotlight updates in the Overview tab.